caponetto/bhc/README.md

 ## Contribute
 All contributions are welcome, so don't hesitate to submit a pull request. ;-)

+## Troubleshooting

+If you run into issues with graphviz when running the example, you might need to install it through

+`sudo apt-get install python-pydot python-pydot-ng graphviz`

 ## License
 This code is released under GPL 3.0 License.